 4. Job Shadowing: Experience a Day in the Life

-If you’re curious about a particular profession, a job shadowing experience may be beneficial.
+If you’re curious about a particular profession, a job shadowing experience may be beneficial for career awareness.
 Spend a day observing a professional in action and get a firsthand look at their tasks and responsibilities.
 This experience will not only give you a realistic sense of what a typical day looks like but will also very likely impress the person you are shadowing by showing incentive, creating a potential job opportunity.
 It can also help you assess whether the day-to-day activities align with your interests and aspirations.

 5. Volunteering and Internships: Hands-On Experience